This page is about undergraduate admissions. For graduate admissions, click here.

 If you are invited to Oxford, your on-site testing will involve a short performance on your chosen instrument and an interview at your chosen college.
 (You will also have at least one other college interview at a college your did not choose).

-If you apply to St Hugh’s or Exeter Colleges to read for a BA in Music and are selected for interview, you will be interviewed by me (Professor Leach) (or my replacement), and one other person, usually the College Lecturer.
+If you apply to St Hugh’s or Exeter Colleges to read for a BA in Music and are selected for interview, you will be interviewed by me (Professor Leach), and at least one other person, usually the College Lecturer.
 We will give you two tasks.

 - Prose summary and commentary